AzadWong/AzadWong/README.md

 - 👋 Hi, I’m @AzadWong
-- 👀 I’m interested in MUSIC FILM PHILOSOPHY
+- 👀 I’m interested in MUSIC FILM PHILOSOPHY...
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me wongazad@gmail.com